Other Youth Topics

 Runaway and Homeless Youth Training and Technical Assistance Center

-This is a centralized national resource for Runaway and Homeless Youth (RHY) grantees funded by the Family and Youth Services Bureau at the U.S. Department of Health and Human Services.
-Training and Technical Assistance Services are directed at assisting RHY grantees to engage in continuous quality improvement of their services and to build their capacity to effectively serve runaway youth and youth experiencing homelessness.
+This centralized national resource for Runaway and Homeless Youth (RHY) grantees is funded by the Family and Youth Services Bureau at the U.S. Department of Health and Human Services.
+Training and technical assistance services are directed at assisting RHY grantees to engage in continuous quality improvement of their services and to build their capacity to effectively serve runaway youth and youth experiencing homelessness.

 Projects for Assistance in Transition from Homelessness (PATH)

 The PATH program is administered by the Center for Mental Health Services, a component of SAMHSA.
-The PATH program provides formula grants to the 50 states, the District of Columbia, Puerto Rico, the Northern Mariana Islands, Guam, American Samoa, and the U.S. Virgin Islands for people with serious mental illness, including those with co-occurring substance use disorders, who are experiencing homelessness or are at risk of experiencing homelessness.
+It provides formula grants to the 50 states, the District of Columbia, Puerto Rico, the Northern Mariana Islands, Guam, American Samoa, and the U.S. Virgin Islands for people with serious mental illness, including those with co-occurring substance use disorders, who are experiencing homelessness or are at risk of experiencing homelessness.
 PATH services include community-based outreach, mental health, substance abuse, case management, and other support services, as well as a limited set of housing services.
-While some states provide services to youth under the age of 18, most do not.
+Although some states provide services to youth under 18 years old, most do not.

 Grants for the Benefit of Homeless Individuals (GBHI)

-GBHI is a competitively awarded grant program from SAMHSA that enables communities to expand and strengthen their treatment services for people experiencing homelessness.
-Grants are awarded for up to five years to community-based public or nonprofit entities and funded programs and services include substance abuse treatment, mental health services, wrap-around services, immediate entry into treatment, outreach services, screening and diagnostic services, staff training, case management, primary health services, job training, educational services, and relevant housing services.
+GBHI is a competitively awarded grant program from SAMHSA that enables communities to expand and strengthen their treatment services for people experiencing homelessness who have substance use disorders or co-occurring mental and substance use disorders.
+Grants are awarded for up to 5 years to community-based public or nonprofit entities.
+Funded programs and services include substance abuse treatment, mental health services, wraparound services, immediate entry into treatment, outreach services, screening and diagnostic services, staff training, case management, primary health services, job training, educational services, and relevant housing services.

 References